Dalnaracrater/Dalnaracrater.github.io/_pages/about.md

 My current research interests lie in **certified/adversarial robustness through formal methods and optimization techniques**.
 To develop reliable and secure software, I previously studied software verification/analysis, cybersecurity, and compiler optimization.
 Building on these experiences, my research goal remains to ensure the reliability and safety of software systems, now integrated with AI components.

 In parallel, I am also exploring **efficient AI approaches such as quantization, pruning, PEFT**, since security mechanisms often compromise user availability and practicality.
-Ultimately, I aim to balance robustness and efficiency in AI systems, enabling users to leverage trustworthy AI technologies in real world settings.
+Ultimately, I aim to balance robustness and efficiency in AI systems, enabling users to leverage trustworthy AI technologies in real-world applications.

 I am currently working with [Prof. Suhyun Kim](https://kdst.re.kr/page/Selected-Publications-since-2020), who provides valuable guidance as I pursue independent research with strong self-motivation.